Skip to main content

 William Penn

-William Penn Author: Kevin Winters Published: June 6,2025 William Penn William Penn is likely well-known to most readers as the founder/proprietor of the colony of Pennsylvania.
-While the township of Horsham is part of that colony it is likely that Penn had very little, if anything, to do with the township and likely never visited since the land was still wilderness with the 1st settler in Hatboro reaching this area only by 1701 (Smith 1945 p17 ) which is the year that Penn left the colony for good.
-(Independence Hall Association (3) -no date ) He had...
+William Penn By: Kevin Winters June 29, 2025 William Penn William Penn is likely well-known to most readers as the founder/proprietor of the colony of Pennsylvania.
+While the township of Horsham is part of that colony it is likely that Penn had very little, if anything, to do with the township and likely never visited since the land was still wilderness (the 1st settler in Hatboro reaching this area only by 1701 [Smith 1945 p17 ]) which is the year that Penn left the colony for good.
+(Independence Hall Association (3) -no date ) He had sold off the land that would become...

 Continue reading